dd86k/alicedbg/README.md

 Which features the exception counter, process ID, thread ID, short exception messsage, OS-specific code, memory location, a brief disassembly (when available), and register list (when available).

+### UI: cmd

+The command interpreter UI is currently in development, and is currently not ready for use.

+### UI: tui

+The Text UI is currently in development, and is currently not ready for use.

 # Build Instructions